joe-desimone/patriot/README.md

 For the v0.1 release, we detect [Ekko](https://github.com/Cracked5pider/Ekko) by searching memory for timers which point to NtContinue.
 Hat tip to [Austin Hudson](https://twitter.com/ilove2pwn_) for his excellent [research](https://suspicious.actor/2022/05/05/mdsec-nighthawk-study.html) on the topic.

+Version v0.2 adds a capability for identifying suspicious CONTEXT structures.
+These are used in ROP chains to modify memory region protections.

 Future improvements should include optimizations to reduce scan time, enumerate thread pool timers, apc's, and check for things like RtlRestoreContext as well.

 ![image](https://user-images.githubusercontent.com/56411054/174499879-ea784efa-ba08-454e-9028-3781547c32f5.png)